TheMLGuy/IllumioCodingChallenge/README.md

     e.
 Update retry count if invalid url is provided as input

-  UserInterface class is responsible for modules pertaining to handling user input and session To execute the program, open command line, invoke python userinterface.py.
+  UserInterface class is responsible for modules pertaining to handling user input and session To execute the program, open command line, invoke python UserInterface.py or python -m UserInterface.
 This will start the session and user is prompted to enter a url.

 2. Testing of solution: